spassvogel/gilles-game/docs/thoughts.md

 [ ] Scene controller can set 'combat = true' on scene.
 Then all actions of scene actors cost AP.
 [ ] Player has button to forgeit turn.
 Clears all AP on all player scene actors.
-[ ] Make useCombat hook to absract logic
+[ ] Make useCombat hook to abstract logic

 [ ] When player actors have no APs left aand there are *no* running secene actions
     the AI selects one of their actors to make a move on.
 AI has different behaviour types,